 Imagine you're engrossed in a game of Scrabble, or perhaps meticulously crafting a cryptic crossword clue.
 The pressure mounts as you stare blankly at the grid, only needing a five-letter word ending in "ER" to complete your masterpiece.
-The clock is ticking, and your vocabulary feels suddenly… limited.
+But the clock is ticking, and your vocabulary feels suddenly… limited.
 This common predicament highlights the often-overlooked wealth of five-letter words in the English language that conclude with this ubiquitous two-letter suffix.

 Main Subheading